Flokkq/sqlxo/README.md

 Type-safe SQL query building on top of `sqlx`, driven by auto-generated enums from the `Query` derive macro.

+> [!NOTE]
+> I'm sorry for the broken version and version skips.
+I'm working on it

 ## Example

 The `Query` derive macro generates all querying variants and sort fields for your model.